 - Excellent oral and written communication skills with the ability to prepare reports and make presentations.

 - Advanced skills in Microsoft Office (Word, Excel, PowerPoint and Outlook).

 - Ability to work evenings and weekends when required.

 - Lived experience of immigration may be considered an asset.

 $44.85- $56.06 per hour

 How to apply

-Please visit the job posting listed on our careers page and click on the “Apply for this job” button.
+Please click on the “Apply for this job” button.
 Instructions will follow.

 The City of Guelph is an equal opportunity employer which values diversity in the workplace.
 We are therefore happy to accommodate any individual needs in keeping with the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act.
 If you require an accommodation in order to participate in the hiring process, please contact us to make your needs known in advance.

 Personal information collected through the recruitment process will be used solely to determine eligibility for employment.
 We thank all candidates in advance; however, only those being considered for an interview will be contacted.